-

 What is included in annual gross sales?

-Gross sales includes all sales of any kind and includes amounts reported on Form 1120 Line 1a, Form 1120S Line 1a, Form 1065 Line 1a, and Schedule C Line 1; plus sales that may be included in other areas of the income tax return (e.g., other income, rental income, Form 4797).
+Annual gross sales include all sales made by a taxpayer, not just sales in Wisconsin.
+This includes amounts reported on Form 1120 Line 1a, Form 1120S Line 1a, Form 1065 Line 1a, and Schedule C Line 1; plus sales that may be included in other areas of the income tax return (e.g., other income, rental income, Form 4797).

 Examples of revenue that are part of gross sales (not all inclusive):